 Are biometric databases and surveillance becoming the norm?

 What all of the above demonstrates is that no country protects its citizens’ or visitors’ biometric data to an extent that privacy is maintained.
 Worse still, these databases are only growing and are being increasingly used alongside surveillance methods.

 As more and more countries work toward digital IDs, handing over biometrics is becoming a requirement to do even some of the most basic tasks, such as seeking healthcare or opening a bank account.
 While many governments try to ‘sell’ the use of biometrics as a great way to combat fraud, NordVPN’s recent discovery of 81,000 fingerprints for sale on the dark web only highlights the threat posed to such sensitive data.

 One can change a stolen password, but not their biometrics.

 Our research focused on the top 100 countries by GDP.
 In this update, Côte d’Ivoire, the Democratic Republic of Congo, Estonia, Latvia, Libya, Papua New Guinea, and Zimbabwe were introduced and Cuba, Lebanon, Pakistan, Sudan, Tunisia, Ukraine, and Yemen were removed.

-To give countries a score out of 28, we created eight categories.
+To give countries a score out of 29, we created nine categories.
 Lower scores indicate more biometric intrusion than higher ones.

 The first category was a simple set of five yes or no questions.
 “Yes” answers were allocated one point (or, in the case of banking, two) as they indicated the use of biometrics in a certain area (or lack of protection by law), and “no” answers were given a zero as no biometrics were being collected (or they were being protected by a specific law).